AWinterman/scuttle-present/index.md

 # Events? #

-- local
+- Local: at node in question
-- send
+- Send
-- receive
+- Receive

 # Implementation Rules #